Frequently Asked Questions:

 - What is digital mammography?

-- Will private insurance companies, Medicare and Medicaid pay for digital mammography exams?
+- Do private insurance companies, Medicare and Medicaid pay for digital mammography exams, such as DBT?

-Again, digital mammography is a new technology and health insurance providers may be in the process of developing their policy for payment for this procedure.
-Therefore, we recommend that you contact your insurance provider before the procedure to determine whether this procedure is covered by your insurance plan.
+We recommend that you contact your insurance provider before the procedure to determine what procedures are covered by your insurance plan.
 The telephone number for questions about Medicare reimbursement is 1-800-MEDICARE.
 To find the number for MEDICAID, look in your local directory.